nus-cs2103-AY2223S1/tp/docs/team/tzl0.md

 * **New features**:
   * **Object Entity**
-    * Added class `Appointment` to encapsulate the reservation information including the name of the patient, doctor name, time slot and the medical test to take.
+    * Implemented class `Appointment` to encapsulate the reservation information including the name of the patient, doctor name, time slot and the medical test to take.
-    * Added class `Bill` to encapsulate the bill of the appointment with the bill information including bill amount, bill date and the payment status of the bill.
+    * Implemented class `Bill` to encapsulate the bill of the appointment with the bill information including bill amount, bill date and the payment status of the bill.
   * **Commands**
     * Implemented class `CommandWord` to enable shortcuts for the long command words.
-    * Added `AddAppointmentCommand` to add `Appointment` to the application.
+    * Implemented `AddAppointmentCommand` to add `Appointment` to the application.
-    * Added `AddBillCommand` to add `Bill` to the application.
+    * Implemented `AddBillCommand` to add `Bill` to the application.
-    * Added `EditAppointmentCommand` to modify the existing `Appointment` in the application.
+    * Implemented `EditAppointmentCommand` to modify the existing `Appointment` in the application.
-    * Added `SelectPatientCommand` to show the appointments and bills of a patient.
+    * Implemented `SelectPatientCommand` to show the appointments and bills of a patient.
-    * Added `SelectAppointmentCommand` to show the bills of a patient.
+    * Implemented `SelectAppointmentCommand` to show the bills of a patient.
   * *Added extensive tests to new features*.

 * **Graphic User Interface of the product**: